Parkinson’s law is all around you. Whenever you plan out your day, or work on a task, or do anything with your time, Parkinson’s law is at play.

 More Parkinson’s law examples

-Like I said, you can see Parkinson’s law all around you – whether at work, school, home, or the gym.
+You can see Parkinson’s law all around you – whether at work, school, home, or the gym.
 Wherever a deadline is set, Parkinson’s law is close by.
 Here are a few more examples to illustrate that point.

 Work is one perfect example where time is being wasted.
 Managers often assign tasks with deadlines that are much too long, but the employee doesn’t question it and accepts the timeline as fact.
 So the task ends up taking the full amount of time to complete.